+Processing - Project Manager) - continued

-RATING FACTOR 3 - SOUNDNESS OF APPROACH (45 POINTS FOR 202, 40 POINTS FOR 811)
+RATIN G FAC CTOR 3 - SOUNDNESS OF APPROACH (45 POINTS FOR 202, 40 POINTS FOR 811)

-In determining the quality and effectiveness of the proposal, the extent to which the Sponsor involved the target population (including minorities) in the development of the application and will involve them in the development and operation of the project, the extent to which the Section 811 Sponsor coordinated its application with other organizations such as centers for independent living as well as the relationship between the project, the community's needs and purposes of the program funding, consider:
+the elinciand was projected to concept the contest of the contest etermining the quality and effectiveness of the proposal, extent to which the Sponsor involved the target population luding minorities) in the development of the application will involve them in the development and operation of the ect, the extent to which the Section 811 Sponsor dinated its application with other organizations such as ers for independent living as well as the relationship een the project, the community's needs and purposes of the ram funding, consider:

-(f) Section 811 Only: The Sponsor's board is comprised of at least 51 percent persons with disabilities.
-(0 or 5 points)
+(f) Section 811 Only: The Sponsor's board is comprised of persons with disabilities.
+(0 or 4 points)

+Recommended rating:

+Comments:

 (g) Section 811 Only: The Sponsor's involvement of persons with disabilities (including minority persons with disabilities), in the development of the application, and its intent to involve persons with disabilities (including minority persons with disabilities in the development and operation of the project.
 (3 points maximum)

-(g) Section 202 Only: The extent to which the proposed supportive services meet the identified needs of the (anticipated) residents.
-(2 points maximum)

-Comments: -

-(h) Section 811 Only: The extent to which the Sponsor coordinated its application with other organizations (including local independent living centers) that will not be directly participating in the project, but with which the Sponsor shares common goals and objectives and are working toward meeting the objectives in a holistic and comprehensive manner.
-(2 points maximum)

 Recommended rating:

 Comments:

-(h) Section 202 Only: The extent to which the Sponsor demonstrated that the identified supportive services will be provided on a consistent, long-term basis.
+(g) Section 202 Only: The extent to which the proposed supportive services meet the identified needs of the (anticipated) residents and will be provided on a consistent, long-term basis.
+(3 points maximum)

+Recommended rating:

+Comments:

+Processing - Project Manager) - continued

+(h) Section 811 Only: The extent to which the Sponsor coordinated its application with other organizations (including local independent living centers) that will not be directly participating in the project, but with which the Sponsor shares common goals and objectives and are working toward meeting the objectives in a holistic and comprehensive manner.
 (2 points maximum)

 Recommended rating:

 Comments:

-(i) Section 811 Only: The extent to which the Sponsor consulted with Continuum Care organizations in the community in which the proposed project will be located and have developed ways in which the proposed project

-consulted with Continuum Care organizations in the community in which the proposed project will be located and have developed ways in which the proposed project will assist persons with disabilities who have been experiencing chronic homelessness become more productive members of society.
-(1 point maximum)
+(i) Section 811 Only: The extent to which the Sponsor consulted with Continuum Care organizations in the community in which the proposed project will be located and have developed ways in which the proposed project will assist persons with disabilities who have been experiencing chronic homelessness become more productive members of society.
+(1 point maximum) Recommended rating:

+Comments: